API References

 "This is Document "See also: remove_frequent_terms!, sparse_terms

-remove_whitespace!(crps)Squash multiple whitespaces to a single space and remove all leading and trailing whitespaces in document or crps.
+remove_whitespace!(crps)Remove multiple whitespaces and replace with a single space, removing all leading and trailing whitespaces in document or corpus.
 Does no-op for FileDocument, TokenDocument or NGramDocument.
 See also: remove_whitespace

-TextAnalysis.remove_whitespace — Methodremove_whitespace(str)Squash multiple whitespaces to a single one.
-And remove all leading and trailing whitespaces.
+remove_whitespace(str)Remove multiple whitespaces and replace with a single space.
+Remove all leading and trailing whitespaces.
 See also: remove_whitespace!

 remove_words!(crps, words::Vector{AbstractString})Remove the occurrences of words from doc or crps.